anastasiamozz/NRspttemVQA/README.md

 # Contact information

-If you would like more information, feel free to email your request to vladimir.a.mazin@gmail.com.
+If you would like more information, feel free to email your request to amozhaeva@eit.ac.nz